Penang Snake Temple

 I could have also taken a viper along with the python, but the viper seemed very active and eager to explore new territories, I dared not put it anywhere on my body.

 Holding the python wasn’t that bad.
 At least the skin was dry, not slimy, and it was not too heavy either, maybe 2 – 3kg tops.
 I could feel its pulse where I was holding it.
-Or maybe it was its heartbeat — I don’t know where a snake’s heart is supposed to be.
+Or maybe it was its heartbeat — I’m not sure where a snake’s heart is supposed to be.

 But apart from that, it didn’t move at all.